 SANTA!!!!
 It’s officially beginning to feel a lot like Christmas.
-And for a few of us, that means eating a row of Tollhouse cookie dough, syrup-coated spaghetti, snowball fights, and singing “Santa’s Coming To Town” in the middle of Times Square.
+And for a few of us, that means eating a row of Tollhouse cookie dough, syrup-coated spaghetti, snowball fights, and singing “Santa Claus Is Coming to Town” in the middle of Times Square.
 At least those are some facts about Elf starring Will Ferrell that we all remember fondly.

 Another?
 The 2003 movie was one of Ferrell’s first official, leading roles after